3ventic/blogbot/README.md

 # Blog Bot

 Monitor RSS feeds and post new posts on Discord.
-[Add it to a server](https://discordapp.com/oauth2/authorize?client_id=197560356422418432&scope=bot&permissions=19456)

-## Usage
+## How to use

-If you have the "Manage Channel" permission, you can enable this on the channel by using !addfeed https://url-to-the/feed/.
+[Add it to a server](https://discordapp.com/oauth2/authorize?client_id=197560356422418432&scope=bot&permissions=19456).
+If you have the "Manage Channel" permission, you can enable updates on the channel by using !addfeed https://url-to-the/feed/.
 See !help for other commands.

 ## Running your own instance